FilipRybinski/MyApp/README.md

 Dziękujemy za zainteresowanie MyApp! 🎉

+### Section in English 🇬🇧
+- Introduction 🌟
+- About the Project 📋
+- Features in Development 🛠️
+- Getting Started 🚀
+- Contact 📧

+## Homepage 🌐
+You can find our website at: [www.myappzone.pl](http://www.myappzone.pl)

 ## Introduction 🌟

 Welcome to MyApp!
 Our project is currently under development, but we already have some exciting features ready to use: